Rijksmuseum: Admission prices (2023), Online tickets, skip the line

 Peak times and times with fewer visitors – avoid queues

-- The quietest months are January and June.
-If you come early in the morning, you should visit the Gallery of Honour right away.
-This is where the visitor magnet, Rembrandt’s “Night Watch”, is exhibited.
-There can be queues here at peak times.
+• The quietest months are January and June.
+If you arrive early in the morning, be sure to visit the Gallery of Honour.
+This is where the visitor magnet, Rembrandt’s The Night Watch, is displayed.
+Queues can form at peak times.

 More tips and information for museum visitors